vrmarcelino/CCMetagen/tutorial/README.md

 raw_CCMetagen_data <-read.csv("Bird_family_table_filtered.csv",check.names=FALSE)
 ```

-PhyloSeq does not like rows with the same taxonomy, so our unclassififed taxa (unk_f) are a problem.
+PhyloSeq does not like rows with the same taxonomy, so our unclassified taxa (unk_f) are a problem.
-We will therefore separate bacterial from eukaryotic unclassifified taxa.
-Note that you can skip these steps if you remove unclassififed taxa (unk_f) with CCMetagen_merge.
+We will therefore separate bacterial from eukaryotic unclassified taxa.
+Note that you can skip these steps if you remove unclassified taxa (unk_f) with CCMetagen_merge.

 First, we will add a new column containing family names and superkingdom: